Chinchilla: Conservation

-Roles with humans
+Relationship with humans

 Fur industry

 Chinchilla fur trade on an international level goes back to the 16th century.
-Their fur is popular due to its extremely soft feel, which is caused by the sprouting of 60 hairs (on average) from each hair follicle.
+Their fur is popular due to its extremely soft feel, which is caused by the sprouting of 25 hairs (on average) from each hair follicle.
 The color is usually very even, which makes it ideal for small garments or the lining of larger ones, though some large pieces can be made entirely from the fur.
 A single, full-length coat made from chinchilla fur may require as many as 150 pelts, as chinchillas are relatively small.
-Their use for fur led to the extinction of one species, and put serious pressure on the other two.
+Their use for fur led to the near extinction of one species (C.chinchilla), and put serious pressure on the other (C. lanigera).
 Though it is illegal to hunt wild chinchillas, they are now on the verge of becoming extinct because of continued poaching.
 Domesticated chinchillas are still bred for fur.

 As pets

-The domestic chinchilla is descended from Chinchilla lanigera, the long-tailed Chinchilla.
-They are more common one in the wild, as the other species, Chinchilla chinchilla, or short-tailed Chinchilla, has been hunted nearly to extinction.
-Therefore, domestic chinchillas have thinner bodies, longer tails and larger ears.
+The domestic chinchilla is descended from Chinchilla lanigera, the long-tailed chinchilla.
+They are the more common one in the wild, as the other species, Chinchilla chinchilla, or short-tailed chinchilla, has been hunted nearly to extinction.
+Domestic chinchillas have thinner bodies, longer tails and larger ears.
 In the wild, the average life-span of a chinchilla is ten years; however, they could live up to 20 years in human care.

 Chinchillas are popular pets, though they require extensive exercise and dental care, due to their teeth continually growing throughout their life span, and since they lack the ability to sweat, they require a temperature-controlled environment.

-The animals instinctively clean their fur by taking dust baths, in which they roll around in special dust made of fine pumice, a few times a week; they do not bathe in water.
+The animals instinctively clean their fur by taking dust baths, in which they roll around in special dust made of fine pumice, a few times a week; they should not bathe in water, as mold and matting can occur.
 Their thick fur resists parasites, such as fleas, and reduces loose dander.

 Pet chinchillas require easy access to food, water, and hiding places, where they can sleep undisturbed for extended periods of time.
 Chinchillas are typically highly social creatures, so owners should interact often with their pets.
 They also have sensitive hearing and are easily startled by loud, unexpected noises.